NorthernWidget/Arduino_Boards/README.md

 * **ALog BottleLogger v2**
   * THe modern (and likely ultimate) [ALog BottleLogger](https://github.com/NorthernWidget/ALog-BottleLogger)
 * **ALog BottleLogger (legacy)**
-  * Early prototypes of the [ALog BottleLogger](https://github.com/NorthernWidget/ALog-BottleLogger)
+  * [ALog BottleLogger](https://github.com/NorthernWidget/ALog-BottleLogger) v2.0.0-beta and prior

 Each board will be added as an entry to the Arduino **Tools** > **Board** menu.